 In today’s interconnected world, tackling global challenges requires INGOs to think beyond traditional partnerships.
 Effective collaboration across sectors is crucial to scaling impact.
 At the same time, engaging the general public in development issues remains a critical yet evolving challenge.

-This panel will explore how INGOs can forge stronger cross-sector collaborations and connect meaningfully with the public to drive sustainable change.
+Following a presentation from Gemma Day on WaterAid’s new branding and public engagement strategy, this panel explored how INGOs can forge stronger cross-sector collaborations and connect meaningfully with the public to drive sustainable change.

 Panellists